TrolledWoods/conso/README.md

         });
 });
 ```
+As opposed to `args`, the closure here takes an extra argument called `control_flow`, that
+lets you tell conso when the loop should be finished using `quit`.
+This also allows data to be
+passed to the caller.
+Other than that, it works exactly the same.

 ### Aliases
 Some commands are so common that you might want a shorter name for them.
 Since command names are really